 Potential threats to our food and environment are also investigated in this issue.
 Valerie Bruchon analyzes some of the issues surrounding genetically modified food and what it could mean for Appalachia.
 You can learn more about which food labels exclude genetically modified foods and other controversial components from our “What’s in Your Food” chart.

 You can also read about some of the continued difficulties associated with fossil fuel consumption.
 In “At What Cost?” residents of Belews Creek tell their stories about how coal ash ‒ the toxic byproduct from burning coal ‒ has endangered the health of their community.
 Brian Sewell examines the need for federal rules to regulate the practice of using coal ash as fill material for abandoned surface and underground mines.
 And in “Confronting Carbon Pollution,” Molly Moore investigates the Obama administration’s plans to implement carbon pollution regulations for new and existing coal-fired power plants.

 Be sure to check out our regular features too.
 This issue’s Naturalist Notebook takes a look at the Eastern grey treefrog, whose mating song can be heard in Appalachia from April to August.
 Our This Green House column checks out the European Solar Decathlon, an energy-efficient home design competition.
 Appalachian State University has teamed up with a French university to compete in the decathlon this June.

-Read the online version here, pick up a copy on a newsstand near you, or join Appalachian Voices to receive a one-year subscription in your mailbox.
+Wherever your plans take you this summer, make some time to get outdoors!
+And while you’re out there, be sure to read this issue of The Appalachian Voice.
+You can pick up a copy from a newsstand near you, read the online version here or join Appalachian Voices to receive a one-year subscription in your mailbox.
 Questions or comments?
 Email email@example.com, or submit a letter to the editor!